-- A guardian, if a court has appointed one for you, and medical decisions are within the scope of the guardianship; - Your power of attorney, if you have a durable power of attorney that specifically includes authority for healthcare decisions; - · Your spouse; - Your adult child, or if you have more than one, the majority of your adult children who are available to be asked about your care; - · Your parents; or - Your nearest living relative, or if you have more than one relative of the same relation available, a majority of them.
+- A guardian, if a court has appointed one for you, and medical decisions are within the scope of the guardianship; - Your power of attorney, if you have a durable power of attorney that specifically includes authority for healthcare decisions: - Your spouse: - Your adult child, or if you have more than one, the majority of your adult children who are available to be asked about your care; - · Your parents; or - Your nearest living relative, or if you have more than one relative of the same relation available, a majority of them; or - An adult friend who has maintained regular contact with you, and is familiar with your activities, health, and religious or moral beliefs.

-Generally, these people have the same authority to make decisions as a surrogate appointed by you would have, and they must act in your best interests.
+Generally, these people have the same authority to make medical decisions as a surrogate appointed by you, and they must act in your best interests.